Where to Find Epic Summer Fun in Virginia

 Stargazing in Big Meadows, Shenandoah National Park | Photo by Luca Pfeiffer, NPS

 As the day’s adventures wind down, the magic of a Virginia summer continues into the night at Big Meadows in Shenandoah National Park.
 Far from the glare of city lights, this expansive, high-elevation meadow offers some of the darkest and clearest skies in the region.
-Lay out a blanket, gaze upward, and watch as the night sky comes alive with thousands of twinkling stars, the glowing band of the Milky Way, and perhaps even a shooting star.
-It is a peaceful, humbling experience that connects you to the vastness of the universe, providing a perfect, quiet conclusion to a day filled with excitement.
+Lay out a blanket, gaze toward the heavens, and watch the night sky dance with millions of twinkling stars, the Milky Way, and perhaps even a planet or two.

 Stargazing is free, but requires the Shenandoah National Park entrance fee of $30 per vehicle.